TRAFFIC UPDATE: Road construction on Custer Road near Cumberland begins the week of Feb. 16.

 Each year, Plano faces 20–25 freezing nights.
 POWS opens during these coldest nights to provide a safe, warm place for those in need—offering shelter, security, and compassion when it’s needed most.

-Email Mark Orland to volunteer.
+Questions?
+Email Mark Orland or Barry Williams

 To learn more, visit POWS.